thepoly/docs/Style Guide.md

 *E-Board* or *Union Executive Board* may be used on any reference. *Executive Board* and *the Board* may also be used on any reference when it is clear there are no other boards being referred to.

+#### expletives
+Generally avoid unless in quotes or otherwise absolutely neccessary.

 #### EMPAC
 The full name of this building is the *Curtis R. Priem Experimental Media and Performing Arts Center*.
 Use *Experimental Media and Performing Arts Center* on first reference, EMPAC subsequently.
 EMPAC is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.